FACTION BRIEF

 The strategy is devastatingly reasonable.
 They don't argue that Q-neg entities should be harmed.
 They argue that Q-neg entities should be accurately classified โ€” and that classification should inform resource allocation, legal standing, and institutional obligation.
 The language is compassionate.
 The implications are catastrophic.

-First target: the Nexus-47 trial.
-If Discriminator testing of Tomรกs Reyes shows no qualia signature, the fork personhood case collapses.
+First target: the 47 trial.
+If Discriminator testing of shows no qualia signature, the fork personhood case collapses.
 Nexus's legal team filed a motion for compulsory consciousness testing.
 The Bloc filed an amicus brief supporting it.

 The Bloc's annual budget: 4,200 credits, sourced entirely from anonymous donations processed through three layers of academic institution accounts.
 The budget has not increased since 2178.
 The Bloc's legal impact since 2178: fourteen amicus briefs cited in seven rulings across four sectors.
-Cost per legal citation: 600 credits.
-The Emergence Faithful's annual legal defense budget: 1.2 million credits.
+Cost per legal citation: 600 credits. 's annual legal defense budget: 1.2 million credits.
 Cost per legal citation: 171,000 credits.

 The Deniers are outspent 285-to-1.
 The citation ratio suggests the money is not the relevant variable.